NDCLab/stim-dataset/code/stim-behavioral/README.md

   rt_corr == rt_incon
 - error/correct analyses require >= 6 errors (Python); the memory study
   tightens this to >= 8 legit incongruent errors (R, study-specific)

-## Known differences that remain between the Python and R stages

-- log-RT: Python uses mean(log(rt)) x 1000; R uses mean(log(1 + rt)).
-  Not comparable; changing R to log(rt) is pending a decision with the original author.
-- The R stage applies stricter inclusion (criteria 1-4 above), so its final N is a subset of the Python-valid N. This is intentional.
-.